 The Mental Health Matters Awards recognise the achievements of individuals and organisations large and small who have worked to improve understanding, awareness, service provision and the general mental health of our communities in NSW over the previous year.

-The Mental Health Matters Awards nominations for 2017 are open and will close on the 28th of July.
+The Mental Health Matters Awards nominations for 2017 are closed.

 Have a look at our 2016 Award winners here.

 Have a look at our 2015 Award winners here.

 Previous award winners have found the awards have many benefits.
 Have a look at the brief videos below to get a sense of what some of past winners think about their Award.

 Hend Saab is a Bi Cultural Psychologist with St George Community Mental Health Service.
 In this brief video she outlines what the role of her Mindfulness Arabic Audio CD is in treatment as well as the benefits of being awarded 2014’s Culturally and Linguistically Diverse Communities Award at the Mental Health Matters Awards.